PhuongPham7112/PhuongPham7112.github.io/about.md

 I've done visual effects, physics simulation, shaders, tools scripting, and performance optimization for personal and team projects.
 Open to any challenges in the graphics space:)

-My biggest hobby is learning, and my second one is solving puzzle games.
-Outside of work, I enjoy cooking, reading philosophy and classical novels, learning fashion history on the side, and drawing things/people/memories I love.
+My biggest hobby is learning, and my second one is solving puzzle games - whether it's boardgame or video game.
+Outside of work, I enjoy cooking, reading philosophy/classical novels, learning fashion history on the side, and drawing things/people/memories I love.

 Feel free to reach out to discuss whatever swe, games, or graphics stuff with me:)